October 4–7, 2018

 A complimentary shuttle will run between the designated reunion hotels and the Gordon Dining and Event Center for this event.
 A limited number of parking permits will also be available for $12 each through the registration website.

 Toast your class and its reunion with Chancellor Rebecca Blank during this time-honored dinner.
 You’ll enjoy remarks and reminiscences from classmates, the class-gift presentation, and the awarding of your class pin.
-The evening includes a formal, seated dinner; hosted beer and wine; and a cash bar.
-Dancing to a live band will follow the dinner and program.
-The dress is Badger formal.
+The evening includes a seated dinner; hosted beer and wine; and a cash bar.
+Enjoy a live band and optional dancing to follow the dinner and program.
+The dress is business formal.

 Memorial Union, Great Hall